Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Emergent geometry from Chern-Simons gauge theory

 \subsection{Geometric description for Chern-Simons theory}

-Now we show that a quantum geometry emerges from the gauge theory (\ref{l00}) and we only consider the first order expansion in the non-commutative parameter $\theta$ for simplisity.
-To this end, we define the fluctuating unimodular metric $g_{ab}({\bf y},t)=g_{0ab}+\delta g_{ab}=e^\alpha_ae_{\alpha b}$, where the {\it zweibein} is parameterized by the gauge field, i.e.,
+Now we show that a quantum geometry emerges from the gauge theory (\ref{l00}).
+To this end, we define the fluctuating unimodular metric $g_{ab}({\bf y},t)=g_{0ab}+\delta g_{ab}=e^\alpha_ae_{\alpha b}$, where the {\it zweibein} is parametrized by the gauge field, i.e.,

 which is the continuous version of (\ref{2}) with the normalization factor $N_g=1+2\theta a_1a_2/g_{012}$ such that $\det g^{ab}=\det g_{ab}=1$.
-Here we have used a modified Einstein summation convention, i.e., we also sum over the situation when there are one up dummy index and two down dummy indices (e.g. the index $c$ in (\ref{zwei})).
+Here we have used a modified Einstein summation convention; i.e., we also sum over the situation when there are one up dummy index and two down dummy indices [e.g., the index $c$ in (\ref{zwei})].
 Since $g_{ab}$ is a symmetric and unimodular tensor, the gauge field can also be expressed by the {\it zweibein} with no redundancy, i. e., the number of degree of freedom is the same.
 Let us multiply $e_{0d\alpha}$ to both sides of (\ref{zwei}), and pick out the cases of $a=1,d=1$ and $a=2,d=2$, respectively: